K-theoretic classification of fermionic operator mixings in holographic conformal field theories: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we propose a way of defining and classifying the (symmetry-protected) topological order of the holographic CFTs through its AdS dual theory.
-The final classification results are given in Table \ref{tableF}.
-This is the novel scenario in classifying the topological orders for the gapless systems, which is out of the reach in the schemes usually devised for the gapped systems.
-In the mean time, we also classify the topological insulators/superconductors in the context of high energy physics, and the results are given in Table \ref{tableHEP}.
-Our proposal are supported by the self-consistent arguments, and should have the deep implication in the consideration of topological orders in the context of AdS/CFT correspondence.
-It is interesting to further study the dynamical implication of these topological edge modes and how they can be probed holographically.
+In this paper, we adopt the K-theoretical classification of TI/TSc to the multi-flavor free fermions in the context of high energy physics as well as AdS/CFT correspondence and the results are summarized in Table \ref{tableHEP} and \ref{tableF}.
+The latter corresponds to classify the possible patterns of fermionic operator mixing in the dual CFTs, and the results could be useful for the study of level crossings when tuning the relevant parameters beyond the large $N$ limit.
+Our scheme can also be seen as a trial to classify the fermionic topological phases for the holographic CFTs, though it is still a challenging problem to define or even classify the topological phases of the gapless systems.
+Based on our results, it is interesting to further study the dynamical implication of these topological edge modes and how they can be probed holographically.
 Especially, we would hope to make connections of these topological edge modes with anyonic statistics, as usually expected for the Majorana fermions.

 In this paper, we only consider the pure AdS space, which is dual to the CFTs.
 We may also extend our consideration to other asymptotically AdS backgrounds.
 One interesting example is the AdS solitons which are believed to be dual to some gapped systems.
 In this case, the gap is introduced in a geometric way by smoothly capping off the IR geometry.
 The edge modes may then be localized at the IR endpoint, which is holographically dual to the IR effective dual theory living on a co-dimensional two space-time.
 To classify the topological orders associated with these edge modes, one can invoke the bulk/edge correspondence, which then yields $\pi_1(\mathcal{M})$.
-The result is briefly summarized in \ref{tableS}.
+The result is briefly summarized in Table \ref{tableS}.
 However, in the literatures there is almost no study about the solutions of the Dirac equation in this kind of backgrounds so that the full holographic dictionary is not clear.
 Further study for this case will be illuminating.